JetBrains/projector-server/docs/Projector.md

 ## TL;DR
 Projector is a way to run Swing applications without any windowing system and accessing them either locally or remotely.

+If you seek for clear info of how this can be practically used, we advise you to read [README-JETBRAINS.md](../README-JETBRAINS.md) about accessing remotely run JetBrains IDEs.

 ## The system
 Here you can find some info on how this works.